warent/ConveySugar/README.md

 		public function searchContacts() {

 			// Instantiating a new Sugar Utility
-			// This one cycles through all instances of a Sugar module
+			// This one cycles through all records within a Sugar module
 			$serchUtil = new Search(['resultsFn' => function($Results, $offset) {
 				echo "Results from $offset";
 				foreach ($Results as $result) {